strapi/documentation/docs/developer-docs/latest/development/backend-customization/models.md

 ### Model information

 The `info` key in the model's schema states information about the model.
-This information is used in the admin interface, when showing the model.
+This information is used in the admin interface when showing the model.
 It includes the following keys:

 <!-- ? with the new design system, do we still use FontAwesome?  -->
 <!-- ? if yes, what's the type of icon? a string (filepath?)? -->